Discrete-Time Quantum-Walk & Floquet Topological Insulators via Distance-Selective Rydberg-Interaction: Introduction

 Quantum walk has been implemented on trapped ions \cite{Sch09,Zah10}, neutral atoms \cite{Kar09,Wei11,Fuk13,Pre15} and among other platforms \cite{Man14}.
-While the ion-traps are limited to a 1D array of 50 atoms, neutral atoms are pioneer in terms of multi-dimensional trapping of a large number of identical qubits.
-From this perspective, trapping and controlling more qubits than any other platforms has already been demonstrated in one dimension (1D) \cite{Ber17,Omr19}, 2D \cite{Zha11,Pio13,Nog14,Xia15,Zei16,Lie18,Nor18,Coo18,Hol19,Sas19} and 3D \cite{Wan16,Bar18} geometries.
-The current advances in exciting atoms to the Rydberg level \cite{Lev18}, provides a controllable long-range interaction for quantum technology \cite{Saf10,Ada19,Kha15,kha20, khaz2020rydberg, khaz16,Kha21,Kha19,Kha16,Kha17,Kha18}.
-Rydberg interaction has been used in different time-independent lattice Hamiltonian models leading to continuous-time quantum transport \cite{Cot06,Bar15,Scho15,Ori18,Gun13,Sch15,Let18,Wus11} and simulating topological Mott insulators \cite{Dau16}.
-The continuous-time interaction in these simulators is limiting the range of programable problems.
-Also, exciting all the sites to the Rydberg level would cause significant de-coherence in addition to the strong interaction between atoms.
-To overcome this interaction, very demanding exciting and trapping lasers are required.
-It also puts a limit on the density of sites in the lattice.
+While the ion-traps are limited to a 1D array of 50 atoms, neutral atoms are pioneers in terms of multi-dimensional trapping of a large number of identical qubits.
+From this perspective, trapping and controlling more qubits than any other platforms have already been demonstrated in one dimension (1D) \cite{Ber17,Omr19}, 2D \cite{Zha11,Pio13,Nog14,Xia15,Zei16,Lie18,Nor18,Coo18,Hol19,Sas19} and 3D \cite{Wan16,Bar18} geometries.
+The current advances in exciting atoms to the Rydberg level \cite{Lev18}, provide a controllable long-range interaction for quantum technology \cite{Saf10,Ada19,Kha15,kha20, kha21, khaz2020Rydberg, khaz16,Kha21,Kha19,Kha16,Kha17,Kha18}.
+Rydberg interaction has been used in different time-independent lattice Hamiltonian models which leads to continuous-time quantum transport \cite{Cot06,Les19,Bar15,Scho15,Ori18,Gun13,Sch15,Let18,Wus11} and simulating topological Mott insulators \cite{Dau16}.
+The continuous-time interaction in these simulators limits the range of programable problems.
+Moreover, exciting all the sites to the Rydberg level would enhance de-coherence rates in the system.